backdrop-contrib/login_destination/README.md

 ```

 It also possible to set some advanced parameters on the setting page.
 Every
-time in Drupal you can specify the 'destination' GET parameter in url to
+time in Backdrop you can specify the 'destination' GET parameter in url to
 redirect the user to a custom page.
 If you check the option
 'Preserve the destination parameter' Login Destination will give priority to
 this parameter over its own module settings.
 However with this option enabled